tberey/social-stocks/README.md

 <!-- ABOUT THis PROJECT -->
 ## About This Project
-A Graphical Data and Analysis Tool, by TomCo (Technology & Online Media Company).
-This web, or desktop application, collects data on google search trends and from social media sources (such as the Twitter or Reddit APIs), to extrapolate and illustrate potential stock movements or trends, into a user-friendly graphical format.
+Social Stocks is a graphing data and analysis tool, by TomCo (Technology & Online Media Company).
+This web, or desktop, application collects data from social media sources (such as the Twitter or Reddit APIs), as well as on google search trends, to extrapolate and illustrate potential stock movements or trends, into a user-friendly graphical format.

 <sub><i>This application, or any data, trends and patterns, that can be discerned, should not be taken as financial advice, or as a definitive indication of the movement of the underlying security/asset.
 The purpose of this app is to merely help in identifying trends or any high social traffic, on a particular ticker or security; and potentially add further insight in your own decision making.
 Be smart, take responsibility, and never risk money you need.</i></sub>